ciathyza/skyrim-optimization-guide-2018/README.md

 Generated (FNIS, SKSE Configs, etc.)
 ```

-Note that you still have to do some exceptions for specific mods in such an order.
-Several of my mods don't work or look right unless I place them on a higher priority so I order them under *Top Priority*.
+Note that you still have to make some exceptions for specific mods.
+Several of my mods don't work or look right unless I place them on a higher priority than they would be in their respective category so I order them under *Top Priority*.

 ---